 Should you leave Germany for good, you need to cancel your application for Kindergeld.
 You can do so with the change notice form ‘Veränderungsmitteilung’.
 You need to complete the fifth main box, ‘Beschäftigung im Ausland’.

 Kindergeld is one of the many social benefits for families in Germany, which you should definitely use.
-This article is designed to save you time and help you understand German bureaucracy.
+This guide is designed to save you time and help you understand German bureaucracy.
 However, if you feel like you have unanswered questions or you are in a unique situation, you can always scan the official 15-page child benefit leaflet.